Ta Kung Pao: 20th century

 In the final years of the Qing dynasty, Ying Lianzhi, a Catholic Manchu aristocrat, founded the newspaper in Tianjin on 17 June 1902, in order to, "help China become a modern and democratic nation".
 The paper put forward the slogan "Four Noes" (四不主義) in its early years, pledging to say "No" to all political parties, governments, commercial companies, and persons.
 It stood up to the repression at the time, openly criticising the Empress Dowager Cixi and reactionary leaders, and promoted democratic reforms, pioneering the use of written vernacular Chinese (baihua).

+The paper's 1902 criticism of the foreign forces of the Eight-Nation Alliance (which had established posts in Tianjin following the Boxer War) resulted in French authorities issuing fines against the paper; Ying moved its operations from the French concession to the Japanese concession.

+In 1912, the Republic of China banned Ta Kung Pao after it criticised Yuan Shikai.
+Ying responded by distributing the paper free of charge.

 Readership fell after the Xinhai Revolution in 1911 and Wang Zhilong bought it in 1916.
 Still, the newspaper was out of business by 1925 due to the lack of readership.
 On 1 September 1926, however, Wu Dingchang, Hu Zhengzhi, Zhang Jiluan re-established the newspaper in Tianjin.

 As the war raged on, the newspaper's staff fled to other cities, such as Shanghai, Hankou, Chongqing, Guilin and Hong Kong, to continue publishing, but local editions were abandoned as the Japanese captured more and more territory.
 After the war was won, Wong Wan San, the chief editor, re-established the Shanghai edition on 1 November 1945, in the format and style of the old Shanghai edition.
 They had also planned to issue editions for other cities, including Guangzhou, but the Chinese Civil War forced this proposal to be shelved.
 Ta Kung Pao supported the Kuomintang at the beginning of the Civil War, but switched its sympathies to the Chinese Communist Party (CCP) after the repression of intellectuals, hyper-inflation, and other violent purges of political opponents by the Kuomintang.